cispa/DNS-Applayer-DDoS-Protection/README.md

 # Anomaly-based Filtering of Application-Layer DDoS Against DNS Authoritatives

-This README accompanies the paper "Anomaly-based Filtering of Application-Layer DDoS Against DNS Authoritatives".
+This README accompanies the IEEE EuroS&P '23 paper ["Anomaly-based Filtering of Application-Layer DDoS Against DNS Authoritatives"](https://publications.cispa.saarland/3925/1/dns-applayer-ddos-protection.pdf).
 We publish the code to help reproducibility.
 We cannot disclose the raw DNS query data, due to the sensitive nature of DNS name lookups and the national data protection laws.
 Data sets to model different attackers based on the Mirai, Sality, and Open Resolver populations are available under [Data Sources](#data-sources).